Why Sex is Important in a Relationship

 Why Sex is Important in a Relationship**

 >

 > Support your marriage—have sex

-> Aside from reproduction, sex is important for many reasons in any committed relationship.
-It is ultimately about intimacy, pleasure and sexual expression.
-Sex has many positive physical, intellectual, emotional and social benefits.
-Understanding these benefits will help couples recognize that sex in their relationships will not only help themselves, but help bond their relationship further and create a broader sense of intimacy in a loving relationship.
+> Aside from reproduction, sex is essential for many reasons in any devoted relationship.
+It is ultimately all about intimacy, the pleasure, and sexual expression.
+Intercourse has many positive intellectual, physical, emotional and social benefits.
+Understanding these benefits will help couples recognize that sex in their relationships will not only help themselves but help bond their relationship further and create a broader sense of intimacy in a loving relationship.
 Whether this is a long-term relationship or one that's just starting, sex is an important thing to consider for your overall health.

 > Physically, an active sex life may yield many benefits, including a youthful appearance due to better dietary habits and frequent exercise.
 Studies show that sexual activity burns calories and fat, but can also cause people to live more healthy lifestyles in general.
-People who have sex regularly were found to have higher levels of an antibody called immunoglobulin A (IgA), which, according to researchers at Wilkes University in Pennsylvania, combat disease and keep the body safe from colds and the flu.
+People who have intercourse regularly were found to have higher levels of an antibody called immunoglobulin A (IgA), which, according to researchers at Wilkes University in Pennsylvania, combat disease and keep the body safe from colds and the flu.
 Sex helps us sleep more comfortably, and through better sleep, sex creates a stronger immune system.
 Oxytocin released during orgasm promotes a more restful sleep for both individuals.
-Oxytocin benefits other areas of the body as well.
-Increased levels to the brain decreases heart problems in men and women.
+Oxytocin helps other areas of the body as well.
+It increases levels of oxytocin to the brain and decreases heart problems in both women and men.
 It can help with pain control, according to a study conducted at the Headache Clinic at Southern Illinois University.
 The study found that half of the female migraine sufferers reported relief after climaxing.
 Many other types of pain have been shown to decrease when you are sexually active as well.